lyuben-ivanov/vsim23/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of vsim23 is to provide all the resources for
+The goal of vsim23 is to provide all the resources supplementing the presentation “Creating Economic Tutorials with `R` and `learnr`”.

 ## Installation